borbware/unity-basics-course/programming/2-lists-loops.md

 Create two-dimensional data structure with x,y coordinates.

-Create a function that creates new enemy gameobjects in the scene in these coordinates.
+Create a function `populateLevel()` that creates new enemy GameObjects in the scene based on these coordinates.

 Also, create a function `newCoordinate(x, y)` that can be used to add new coordinates into the data structure.

+**Extra:** What if you want to populate the level with enemies and collectibles, both of which saved in the same data structure?